Nalhati I: Other sectors

 According to the District Human Development Report, 2009, Birbhum is one of the most backward districts of West Bengal in terms of industrial development.
 Of the new industrial projects set-up in West Bengal between 1991 and 2005, only 1.23% came to Birbhum.
 Bakreshwar Thermal Power Station is the only large-scale industry in the district and employs about 5,000 people.
 There are 4 medium-scale industries and 4,748 registered small-scale industries.

 The proportion of workers engaged in agriculture in Birbhum has been decreasing.
 According to the District Human Development Report, “more people are now engaged in non-agricultural activities, such as fishing, retail sales, vegetable vending, selling milk, and so on.
 As all these activities are at the lower end of the spectrum of marketable skills, it remains doubtful if these activities generate enough return for their family’s sustenance.”

 Backward Regions Grant Fund

 Birbhum district is listed as a backward region and receives financial support from the Backward Regions Grant Fund.
 The fund, created by the Government of India, is designed to redress regional imbalances in development.
 As of 2012, 272 districts across the country were listed under this scheme.
 The list includes 11 districts of West Bengal.

 Transport

 Nalhati I CD block has 6 originating/ terminating bus routes.

 The Khana-Barharwa section of Sahibganj loop passes through this block.
 There is a station at Nalhati.

 Nalhati-Azimganj branch line originates from Nalhati.
 There also is a station at Takipur.

 SH 7, running from Rajgram to Midnapore, and NH 14, running from Morgram to Kharagpur, passes through this block.

 Culture

-Nalhati is one of the Shakti Peethas.
+Nalhati is one of the Shakta pithas.
 The Lalateswari temple is located atop a small hillock.